SaraFaizi557/Sara/README.md

 # Sara
 This is my first Git Repository.
 <br>
-My name is Sara Faizi
+My  full name is Sara Faizi